twocs/gin/README.md

 - [x] Battle tested.
 - [x] API frozen, new releases will not break your code.

-## Build with json replacement
+## Build with JSON Replacement

-Gin uses `encoding/json` as default json package but you can change it by build from other tags.
+Gin uses `encoding/json` as the default json package but you can change it by building with other tags.

 [jsoniter](https://github.com/json-iterator/go)

 ```sh
 $ go build -tags=jsoniter .
 ```

 [go-json](https://github.com/goccy/go-json)

 ```sh
 $ go build -tags=go_json .
 ```

-## Build without `MsgPack` rendering feature
+## Build Without the `MsgPack` Rendering Feature

-Gin enables `MsgPack` rendering feature by default.
-But you can disable this feature by specifying `nomsgpack` build tag.
+Gin enables `MsgPack` rendering feature by default, but you can disable this feature by specifying `nomsgpack` build tag.

 ```sh
 $ go build -tags=nomsgpack .